Lab of Animal Ecology

 The work will supervised by members and affiliates of the Lab of Animal Ecology at the Hawkesbury Institute for the Environment in collaboration with the Taronga Conservation Society.
 Primary supervisor Welbergen, with co-supervisors, has a history of successful MRes student completions with all students having managed to generate published outcomes from their theses.

-Supervisors: Prof Justin Welbergen, Dr Jessica Meade, Dr Chris Turbill, A/Prof Matthias Boer, and/or Dr John Martin
+Supervisors: Prof Justin Welbergen, Dr Jessica Meade, A/Prof Chris Turbill, Prof Matthias Boer, and/or Dr John Martin

 Research Locations: Australia-wide